rlucioni/cs171-hw2-lucioni-renzo/README.md

 4. Add SVG markers to show the link direction ([example](http://bl.ocks.org/d3noob/5155181)) and add labels for branches.

-5. Color the nodes by branch, and when hovering over nodes, emphasize the current branch and show some details about the node itself (e.g., a tooltip with the node characteristics).
+5. Color the nodes by branch or user (your choice), and when hovering over nodes, emphasize the current branch and show some details about the node itself (e.g., a tooltip with the node characteristics).

+6. Vertically align your nodes either driven by user, or by branch (your choice).
+Ideally, you should choose color for one and position for the other of the two variables user or branch.

-6. As you may have noticed, links connecting commits are not straight lines in the GitHub network graph.
+7. As you may have noticed, links connecting commits are not straight lines in the GitHub network graph.
 Because SVG `<line>` elements are not a flexible way to draw curves, switch to using [`<path>`](http://www.w3.org/TR/SVG/paths.html) elements.
 You'll be able to add [control points](http://en.wikipedia.org/wiki/Control_point_(mathematics)) to shape the curve as you wish and choose the right [interpolation function](https://github.com/mbostock/d3/wiki/SVG-Shapes#wiki-line_interpolate).
 Here is an example of use of control points:

 ```javascript
 var line = d3.svg.line()